immuni-app/immuni-documentation/Technology.md

 - Whether the user was notified of a Risky Exposure after the last Exposure Detection
 - The date on which the last Risky Exposure took place, if any

-The data are periodically uploaded to the Analytics Service without leveraging a user identifier or device identifier, and without requiring the user to authenticate in any way (including verifying a phone number or email).
+The data are periodically uploaded to the Analytics Service without requiring the user to authenticate in any way (including verifying a phone number or email address).
 This helps protect user privacy.

 **OTP Service.** See [Architecture](#architecture).

-**Province of Domicile.** Different areas in Italy are managing the emergency differently, and the advice users receive may vary based on where they are located.
-Also, the Epidemiological Info and the Operational Info are more informative when broken down by geographical regions.
+**Province of Domicile.** The Epidemiological Info and the Operational Info are more informative when broken down by geographical regions.
 To protect the user’s privacy, the App only asks for the province in which they live.
 This happens during the onboarding process.

 **Received Signal Strength Indicator (RSSI).** The power of a radio signal as measured at the receiving end of the transmission.